Skip to content

 At this point, you can go back to editing, or you can publish/schedule.

 Click the Publish Override link to publish or schedule.
 You’ll get a green Publish button and a Schedule icon.
-Proceed as you would in Regular Grove.
+Proceed from there as you would in Regular Grove.